THIS ARTICLE WAS ORIGINALLY PUBLISHED IN THE TASMANIAN ADVOCATE.

 Some years ago I drove past my old high school and realized I had subconsciously avoided writing a single word about my years there.
 It’s not that I was particularly unhappy at Ulverstone High, but I was…well, virtually anonymous.
 I suspect the name ALLEN, Pauline eventually faded from the registers, becoming a blank space between ABBOTT, Kenneth and ATKINSON, Elizabeth.

 Not surprisingly, teachers often confused me with others, with unhappy consequences.
 Take cooking for example.
 My theory papers were brilliant.
 I knew all about pectin in cherry plums and gluten in wheat.
 However, in fourth year I ended up with 68% and the comment ‘Would be a credit student if she could cook.’
 How unfair!
-My only disaster was allowing a batch of cream puffs to catch fire.
+My only disaster was allowing a batch of cream puffs to catch fire (I forgot to turn the oven off pre-heat).
 It was Shirley who lost control of a pancake and tossed it onto Mrs Woods’ head.

 It was Faye Johnson whose Bath buns dribbled off the workbench when she killed her yeast.
 Yet all such failures were mistakenly attributed to me.
 In the face of this injustice, albeit unintentional, I failed to thrive.
 And yet it was at high school that my first literary spark appeared; prompted by my preoccupation with food.